-As a Human Experience Designer, I generate such solutions.
+As a Human Experience Designer, I connect user needs with the developer experience.

 In the fall of 2014, I studied computer science, software development, and design at AIT-Budapest.
 I was mentored by the great Ernö Rubik (Rubik’s Cube, creator), Ernö Duda (SOLVO BioTech, founder), and Gábor Bojár (Graphisoft, founder) to expand my international view of the user experience.